 Due to the sensitive nature of some of the content in the WOF training day the minimum age of a WOF participant is set at 16 years of age.

-Section 2 of the CPP states:
+Part 1 Section Part A of the CPP states:

 “This policy outlines what is expected of all parts of the church including voluntary or paid workers who work with or have responsibility for children or young people”